'Teach a child to read and keep that child reading and we will change everything.

 Here at Corby Glen, our aim is to ensure that children become confident, fluent readers who develop a love of reading through access to a diverse range of texts.

 How is reading taught at Corby Glen?

 Our children start in Reception by learning to decode words for reading through phonics (detailed information is given in the phonics section on this page).
 In Reception and Y1, your child will have phonics and reading sessions every day in small groups.
 Your child will also begin to bring home a book that uses the same phonemes that they have been learning in school so that they can decode the words they are reading.
 A sharing book from our class collection or library will also be brought home for you to share with your child or - as your child's reading develops - they can begin to read themselves.

-In Y2-Y6 your child will take part in guided reading sessions at least three times a week.
+In Y2-Y6 your child will take part in Whole Class Reading sessions at least three times a week.
 These may be in small groups or might be taught as a whole class with a whole class text.
-In guided groups, the teacher will focus on developing your child's fluency and word reading skills as well as their comprehension of the text by asking targeted questions for discussion in the group.
-When your child is not working directly with the teacher in these guided sessions, they will be doing other reading focussed activities that will help develop their understanding and word reading skills.
+The teacher will focus on developing your child's fluency and word reading skills as well as their comprehension of the text by asking targeted questions for discussion in the group.
+When your child is not working directly with the teacher in these sessions, they will be independently completing focused activities that will help develop their understanding and word reading skills.

 What opportunities are there for reading in school?